Orientation and Travel Tips

 Money matters

-The Cuban Peso (CUP) is the only currency used by island visitors.
-All goods and services are priced and paid for in the CUP.
-The CUP floats in value against world currencies.
+The Cuban Convertible Peso (CUC) is the only currency used by island visitors.
+All goods and services are priced and paid for in the CUC.
+The CUC floats in value against world currencies.
 Exchange rates vary daily.
-Today's rates are based on 1.00 USD equals 24.00 CUP.
+Today's rates are based on 1.12 USD equals one CUC.

-Change your money into CUP at a bank, a hotel, or at a CADECA (Casas de Cambio SA – exchange bureau).
+Change your money into CUC at a bank, your hotel, or at a CADECA (Casas de Cambio SA, exchange bureau).
 Never exchange your money on the street or through an individual Cuban (including your guide).

-Credit cards and travellers checks issued by US banks are not accepted.
+Credit cards and travelers checks issued by US banks are not accepted.
 Debit cards do not work in Cuba.

 Tipping in Cuba

-Give tips in foreign currency or CUP (the money Cubans can spend on the things they need).
+Give tips in CUC (the money Cubans can spend on the things they need).
 If you make a special friend, then a nice gift is appropriate, together with personal things you don't need to take home.

-We recommend the following amounts in Cuban Pesos (CUP).
+We recommend the following amounts in Cuban Convertible Pesos (CUC).

-• Chambermaids: 48 CUP (2.00 USD) per day per room (can be split with your roommate)
+• Chambermaids: 1.50 CUC per day per room (can be split with your roommate)

-• Taxi Drivers: 10% of total fare in CUP
+• Taxi Drivers: 10% of total fare in CUC

 • Health and safety